mshibanami/redirect-web/docs/redirect-rule.md

 The default setting is `main_frame`, which is the top-level page loaded into a tab.

+> [!WARNING]
+> This is an option for [the DNR type](#type) and this is always `main_frame` if you choose *Original* for the *Type* option.

 Please check the details of each resource type in [mdn web docs](https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/API/declarativeNetRequest/ResourceType).

-> [!WARNING]
-> Since this is an option for [the Declarative type](#type), this is always `main_frame` only if you choose *Original* for the *Type* option.

 #### Request Methods